aaravmaloo/apm/README.md

 Confidentiality and integrity are provided by **AES-256** in **GCM (Galois/Counter Mode)**.
 - **Authenticated Encryption**: GCM ensures data hasn't been modified.
 - **Encrypt-then-MAC**: Extra protection with an HMAC-SHA256 signature over the entire vault file.
-- **Nonce Integrity**: Every save operation generates a unique 12 or 24-byte nonce to prevent replay attacks and pattern analysis.
+- **Nonce Integrity**: Every save operation generates a unique nonce to prevent replay attacks and pattern analysis.

 ### 1.3 Threat Model Summary
 | Vector | Status | Mitigation |